Documentation v2.1

 }'

-Responses include message IDs and status.
-Use GET /api/v1/messages or webhooks for delivery updates.
+Successful responses include message IDs and initial status.
+Poll GET /api/v1/messages or configure webhooks for delivery updates.

 Webhooks